 The Fifth Money Laundering Directive (5MLD)

-On the 10th January 2020 5MLD will take effect in the UK.
-5MLD makes changes to the previous UK regulations and will now bring letting agents into the scope of the Money Laundering Regulations for the first time.
+5MLD took effect in the UK on the 10th January 2020.
+5MLD made changes to the previous UK regulations and now brings letting agents into the scope of the Money Laundering Regulations for the first time.
 This means that letting agents will be required to assess certain tenancy agreements for their potential to be used as a mechanism for the proceeds of crime.

 All tenancy agreements with a rent in excess of €10,000 per calendar month will now form part of the regulations.
 This means that lettings agents will be required to carry out “Know Your Customer” checks on landlords and tenants.
 “Know Your Customer” requires the checking of identification documents and confirmation of residency status, as well as verification that the tenancy is genuine and not set up to assist either the landlord or tenant to launder the proceeds of crime.
 Tenancies that fall within the scope of the regulations will require on-going monitoring to check that the initial conclusions regarding the money-laundering risk assessment remain unchanged throughout the whole term of the business relationship.
 Landlords and tenants who fall into this category of tenancy should therefore prepare themselves for additional questions and administration requirements.

 More information on the Fifth Money Laundering Directive can be found on the .GOV website here.

 Compliance when Using Electronic Verification Services